jkeam/oadp-demo/README.md

 2. Logged in as cluster-admin
 3. OADP Operator installed into openshift-adp
 4. Something running in the `jon` namespace that we can backup
+5. AWS CLI installed and logged in using `velero` profile

 ## Setup